General Program FAQs

 What should a student do when they have finished a course?

 When students are finished with a course, they may need some direction as to the next steps to take.
-The student should inform the facilitator of completion and the facilitator will encourage the student to remain engaged in learning.
+The student should inform the school lab facilitator of completion and the facilitator will encourage the student to remain engaged in learning.

 The following steps may be taken for students who have finished a class.